LABSS/NetLogo2Mesa/Tutorial.md

 #### Scheduler

-When we create our Nodes we would need a place to store them, to solve this problem the mesa package offers us the mesa.time module.
+When we create our Nodes we would need a place to store them, to solve this problem the Mesa package offers us the mesa.time module.
 This module offers 3 classes that we have to choose according to our modeling needs, we will not go into detail as they are perfectly explained on the [mesa.time module documentation.](https://mesa.readthedocs.io/en/master/apis/time.html)

 For our model we will use the class mesa.time.RandomActivation, the scheduler of this class activates agents randomly for each step, in short it clones the [ask primitive of Netlogo](http://ccl.northwestern.edu/netlogo/docs/dict/ask.html).
 Let's start implementing the scheduler, the first step is to import RandomActivation from the mesa.time module.